 The complete post emphasizes on how to import Outlook Email into Access Database.
-So, explore some best ways to Share Data between Access and Outlook without any much effort.
+So, explore some best ways to Share Data between Access and Outlook just by linking up Outlook to Access database without any much effort.

 I am trying to import emails to an Access database.
 All works fine, but I would like to import the email’s Received and Sent Date/Time into the database as well.
 This field does not show up in the import wizard.